Sp25-CS5004-Online-Lionelle/final-project-group-3/README.md

-# Final Project for CS 5004 - (APPLICATION NAME/Update)
+# Final Project for CS 5004 - Animal Jam Application

-(remove this and add your sections/elements)
-This readme should contain the following information:

-* The group member's names and link to their personal githubs
+The application reads in a database of records containing information on different animals and their speed, diet, population, location and average weight.
+A user can look at the contents of the database and select animal records to add/removo to/from a favorite list.
+User also has the ability to filter the original database using fields like name, population, diet or speed.
+They can save the favorite list in JSON, XML, CSV or TXT formats

+## Group Members

+* Malik Vernon
+* Umer Syed-Quadri

+## Reference Documents

+* The User Manual detailing the operations of various features is available in the Manual directory.
+Link to [User Manual](Manual/AnimalJamUserManual.md).
-* The application name and a brief description of the application
+* The application design document has the implementation details and UML diagram of the various classes used in the design.
+Link to [Design Document](DesignDocuments/AnimalJamFinalDesign.md)

-* Links to design documents and manuals
+## Compile and Run Instructions

+The project uses gradle build scripts to build and run the application

+* To build use command: gradle build
-* Instructions on how to run the application
+* To run the application use command: gradle run

-Ask yourself, if you started here in the readme, would you have what you need to work on this project and/or use the application?